camunda/camunda-docs/docs/components/modeler/web-modeler/camunda-marketplace.md

 1. Log in to your Camunda account, and navigate to Web Modeler using the **Camunda components** icon in the top left corner of your console.
 Click **Modeler**.
 2. Click on an existing project, or create a new project by clicking **New project > Create new file > BPMN Diagram**.
-3. While modeling your BPMN diagram, you can incorporate marketplace connectors from the append menu.
+3. While modeling your BPMN diagram, you can incorporate Marketplace Connectors from the append menu.
 The append menu can be accessed in three ways:

-- From the canvas: Select an element, then click on the **Change element** icon.
+- From the canvas, select an element and click the **Change element** icon.
-- From the properties panel: Navigate to the **Template** section and click **select**.
+- From the properties panel, navigate to the **Template** section and click **Select**.
-- From the side palette: Click on the **Create element** icon.
+- From the side palette, click the **Create element** icon.
   ![change element](./img/change-element.png)

 4. Click the **blue shop icon** next to Change element to open the Camunda Marketplace modal.